 - If numbness of the lip, chin, or tongue occurs there is no cause for alarm.
-As stated before surgery, this is usually temporary in nature.
+As reviewed in your consultation, this is usually temporary in nature.
 You should be aware that if your lip or tongue is numb, you could bite it and not feel the sensation.
-So be careful.
-Call our office if you have any questions.
+Call Dr. Lawson if you have any questions.

 - Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.

 - Occasionally, patients may feel hard projections in the mouth with their tongue.
-They are not roots, they are the bony walls which supported the tooth.
+They are not roots; they are the bony walls which supported the tooth.
 These projections usually smooth out spontaneously.
-If not, they can be removed by your doctor.
+If not, they can be removed by Dr. Lawson.

 - Sore throats and pain when swallowing are not uncommon.
 The muscles get swollen.
 The normal act of swallowing can then become painful.
 This will subside in 2-3 days.

 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.